TedTschopp/tedt.org/_posts/Blog Posts/2023-08-27-Gamma-World-Terrain.md

 image-credits-title: null
 image-description: ''
 image-title: ''

+monster-or-magical-or-religious-ideas: ''
-keywords: ''
+year-the-event-took-place: ''
-layout: post
-location: ''
+permalink: ''

 mathjax: ''
-monster-or-magical-or-religious-ideas: ''

 order: ''
-permalink: ''
-quote: ''
-seo-description: ''
-source: ''
-source-url: ''
-subtitle: ''
-subtitle-url: ''
-tags: ''
-title: Gamma World Terrain Backdrops
-title-url: ''
-update: ''
-year-the-event-took-place: ''
 ---
 The following was a prompt experiment in Midjourney.
 My goal was to create a series of background or header images that felt like they were imagery from Gamma World.
 Here is a what came out.